nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 Events:
   Type     Reason    Age   From                            Message
   ----     ------    ----  ----                            -------
-  Warning  Rejected  6s    nginx-kubernetes-gateway-nginx  the resource failed webhook validation, however the Gateway API webhook failed to reject it with the error; make sure the webhook is installed and running correctly; validation error: spec.listeners[1].hostname: Forbidden: should be empty for protocol TCP; NKG will delete any existing NGINX configuration that corresponds to the resource
+  Warning  Rejected  6s    nginx-gateway-fabric-nginx  the resource failed webhook validation, however the Gateway API webhook failed to reject it with the error; make sure the webhook is installed and running correctly; validation error: spec.listeners[1].hostname: Forbidden: should be empty for protocol TCP; NGF will delete any existing NGINX configuration that corresponds to the resource
 ```

 > This validation step always runs and cannot be bypassed.
-> NKG will ignore any resources that fail the webhook validation, like in the example above.
+> NGF will ignore any resources that fail the webhook validation, like in the example above.
-> If the resource previously existed, NKG will remove any existing NGINX configuration for that resource.
+> If the resource previously existed, NGF will remove any existing NGINX configuration for that resource.

-### Step 4 - Validation by NKG
+### Step 4 - Validation by NGF

 This step catches the following cases of invalid values:

-- Valid values from the Gateway API perspective but not supported by NKG yet.
+- Valid values from the Gateway API perspective but not supported by NGF yet.
 For example, a feature in an
   HTTPRoute routing rule.
 Note: for the list of supported features,
   see [Gateway API Compatibility](gateway-api-compatibility.md) doc.
 - Valid values from the Gateway API perspective, but invalid for NGINX, because NGINX has stricter validation